 Many choose to sleep inside the park at the Majestic Hotel or Yosemite Valley Lodge, both give easy access to drive the loop (or take the valley shuttle) but there are great choices just outside the park gates too.

 On our first visit we stayed at the Evergreen Lodge, which is a smaller and quainter version of the Majestic Hotel.
-The last time, we absolutely loved the Tin Lizzie Inn which was very close to Yosemite National Park’s south gate.
+The last time, we absolutely loved the Tin Lizzie Inn which was very close to Yosemite National Park’s south gate (and across the street from Tenaya Lodge).
 Both were about a 45 minute drive to the center of the valley, but the views along the way occupied the time nicely!
 Plus, the Tin Lizzie is next to a decent sized city that offers some other dining options and a movie theater.
 It will be a bonus if Carmen and Jeb are the innkeepers when you are there, because together they are simply the best!
 She makes delicious breakfasts, he gives informative Yosemite suggestions and both of them are just all around lovely people.

 . . .
 Read More . . .

 Walk on Fort Bragg’s Glass Beach in Northern California

 Take a Hot Air Balloon Ride Over the Vineyards of Northern California

 San Francisco Bucket List: 24 Things To Do